Working with wildfires

 How can HAVEN help with managing wildfire smoke?

 Since many mechanical ventilation solutions rely on intake of outdoor air, it's also crucial that this equipment is deactivated during fire smoke events in order to minimize the risk of PM being drawn into the building.
-With IFTTT integration, the Central Air Monitor can automate these shut-downs in response to PM spikes — now that's our kind of smart home device!
-Click here to learn more about our IFTTT integrations and what we've got planned next for levelling up HVAC, IAQ, and smart home solutions.
+With IFTTT integration, HAVEN can also automate these shut-downs in response to PM spikes!
+Click here to learn more about our IFTTT integrations.

 Find out more about how HAVEN can help level-up your IAQ strategy and protect your customers' health: